Contemporary Artist

 This series, ‘Water No Get Enemy, Ye,’’ invites viewers to contemplate the complexities of migration, identity, memory, and the ever-evolving relationship between self and society.

-Same Faces, Different Background, is a remarkable endeavour that resonates with the values of the organisations that work to prevent wars and promote peace worldwide.
+Same Face, Different Backgrounds, is a remarkable endeavour that resonates with the values of the organisations that work to prevent wars and promote peace worldwide.
 This piece is 195 pieces, each representing a different country.
 This project showcases the power of art to promote peace and unity on a global scale.

 Be the first to know about Suraj's new collections.